NguyenTJoseph/reading-notes/Javasript.md

 ### Numeric Data
 Data with numbers
 ### String Data Type
-Data with word or letters and characters.
+Data with words or letters and characters.
 These are put between quotes.
 ### Boolean Data Type
 True or False